anton7r/a7JS/README.md

 # Motivation

-Most of the commonly used libraries / frameworks are really large and pack in features that most of the users.
+Most of the commonly used libraries / frameworks are really large and also packs in features that most of the users will never use.

 And it has 0 dependencies on the framework.